NayMcE/Software_Engineering_Assignments2024/AssignmentFour/README.md

 * First copy the "nutrition_db.sql" script to create the database
 * Enter your username and password into the config file.
 * Run the "db_utils" file to check the database connection is running correctly.
+You will need to import mysql.connector from this file.
-* Then run the "app" file to connect to Flask
+* Then run the "app" file to connect to Flask, you will need to import Flask from this file.
+* Navigate to the "main" file where you will need to import requests before running the file.
-* Finally run the "main" file and follow the instructions to view all your recipes or view them by meal type.
+* Finally run the "main" file and follow the instructions.
+You will have a choice as to viewing all your recipes or viewing them by meal type.
 From there you can delete any recipe by id if you don't like the look of it.
+It will then return to you your new recipe collection with the deleted recipe removed.

 Hope you enjoy.